rafale77/core/README.rst

 My own running fork of home-assistant with improved performance Changes implemented:

-Image Processing component got a new "get raw image" function to avoid unnecessary image conversion between image formats for processing.
+1. Image Processing component got a new "get raw image" function to avoid unnecessary image conversion between image formats for processing.

-D-Lib Face Identify component switched from dlib to use a pytorch implementation of retinaface(resnet50) + arcface(resnet101).
+2. DLib Face Identify component switched from dlib to use a pytorch implementation of retinaface(resnet50) + arcface(resnet101).

-opencv object detection component changed to pytorch implementation of ScaledYoloV4.
+3. opencv object detection component changed to pytorch implementation of ScaledYoloV4.

-json encoder/decoder changed to orjson.
+4. json encoder/decoder changed to orjson.

 |screenshot-states|